Overview

 Cost and Funding

-The cost of the preliminary engineering, design, and construction phases of the Yerba Buena Island Multi-Use Pathway Project is $75 million, partially funded by the Transportation Authority’s Local Partnership Program, the Active Transportation Program and MTC’s Priority Conservation Area grants.
+The cost of the preliminary engineering, design, and construction phases of the Yerba Buena Island Multi-Use Pathway Project is $ 101.5 million.
+The project is funded by the Transportation Authority’s Local Partnership Program, MTC’s Priority Conservation Area grants, Bay Area Toll Authority, Active Transportation Program, and the Treasure Island Development Authority.

 Contact